quidampepin/quidampepin.github.io/_posts/2025-01-27-the-choice.md

 Thomas jumped to his feet, indignant, appalled, distraught.
 He continued:

-“ut I need Amber!
+“But I need Amber!
 She has to call a car to take me home!
 What about my meeting?
 Shit, my meeting?
 I can't miss it!
 Amb... “

 Thomas was about to ask Amber what time it was, and how late he'd be for his meeting, but he held his tongue.